zruncho3d/poke/README.md

 In fairness, hotend support is limited and testing is nowhere near as complete.
 Hence, the status is Alpha.

+## Updates

+2024-03-14: Bugfix: Updated to shift filament path back by 0.245 to align with V0.
+Thanks `nhchiu`!

 ## Status: Alpha

 What does that mean?